cosmoBots/pyPORIS/README.md

 Usage:

+copy config_rm.py.example to config_rm.py
+If you want to use cosmoSys (STILL UNDER DEVELOPMENT) set use_rm = True in config_rm.py file Then you will have to configure your secrets to access to that cosmoSys instance

 * python3 graph2poris.py MyDevice.graphml  # A MyDevice.ods file will be created.
 * python3 poris2xml.py MyDevice.ods        # A MyDevice.xml file will be created.